Voting for the right answer: Adversarial defense for speaker verification: Conclusion

 \section{Conclusion}

 In this paper, we propose the idea of ``voting for the right answer" to prevent risky decisions of ASV in blind spot areas, by employing random sampling and voting.
-Experimental results show our proposed method can both counter limited-knowledge attackers, and perfect-knowledge attackers with more attack budgets.
-We opened source the code to make our method a comparable baseline.
+Experimental results show our proposed method can both counter limited-knowledge attackers, and sufficient-knowledge attackers with more attack budgets.
+We opened source the code \footnote[2]{\url{https://github.com/thuhcsi/adsv_voting}} to make our method a comparable baseline.
 Future work will be dedicated to investigate other sample strategies e.g., sampling within the phone subspace, rather than the blind Gaussian to improve the defense performance of the voting strategy.
+We are not familiar with adaptive attacks \cite{tramer2020adaptive} when writing this paper.
+We will refer to \cite{yang2020characterizing} and dedicate efforts to invest more powerful adaptive attacks in the future work.